 Many people believe spicy foods can lead to ulcers in the stomach lining or small intestine, but our expert nutritionists agree that this is one of the most common myths floating around about spicy food.
 "If you already have ulcers, they can aggravate your symptoms, but they do not cause them on their own," Zeitlin says.

 Eating spicy foods may actually prevent peptic ulcers by inhibiting acid production in the stomach, Ferraz-Valles says.
-But it's important to note that for some people who already have peptic ulcers, spicy food may make their ulcers worse or cause more symptoms.
-In this case, the spicy food might aggravate the ulcer, but it doesn't cause it.
+But it's important to note that for some people who already have peptic ulcers, spicy food may make their ulcers worse or cause more symptoms, as any food might.
+In this case, the spicy food may aggravate the ulcer, but it doesn't cause it.

 The Final Takeaway

 If you don't have any existing digestive issues, spice is most likely a perfectly acceptable component to your diet—if you like the way it tastes and if you don't experience any stomach issues after consuming it, of course.
-But if you have a digestive condition like colitis, Crohn's disease, IBS, or acid reflux, you may find that spicy food makes your symptoms flare.
+But, according to our experts, if you have a digestive condition like colitis, Crohn's disease, IBS, or acid reflux, you may find that spicy food makes your symptoms flare.
 In that cause, nutritionists agree it's best to avoid spicy food.
-"If you personally find spicy foods to give you indigestion because you are burping, nauseas, gassy, constipated, or have diarrhea after eating spicy foods, then you should listen to your body and avoid eating them," Zeitlin says.
+"If you personally find spicy foods to give you indigestion because you are burping, nauseous, gassy, constipated, or have diarrhea after eating spicy foods, then you should listen to your body and avoid eating them," Zeitlin says.